Barttje/riverpod_selection_example/README.md

-# Multiple category selection with Provider
+# Multiple category selection with Riverpod

-We are explaining the Provider by rewriting the previous example: https://bartvwezel.nl/flutter/flutter-provider-example-category-selector/
+We are explaining Riverpod by rewriting the category selection example: https://bartvwezel.nl/flutter/flutter-riverpod-example-category-selection/